Proven marketing gets a student into a right-fit college because s/he stands out, gets noticed, and is taken more seriously.

 Would You Trust A 17-Year-Old With $200,000?

-Put another way, would you hand over a check for $200,000 to a 17-year-old and trust him or her for the purpose of making the right decisions about their future?
+Put another way, would you hand over a check for $200,000 to a 17-year-old and trust him or her to make the right decisions about their future?

 That's the amount of money you pay for a private college education these days.
 And that's conservative.
 At $70,000 a year, with a $20,000-a-year scholarship to offset costs, the yearly price is, well, you can do the math.